nesanter/recipes/md/buffalo-tots.md

  1. Preheat oven to 450°F. Put tots on a sheet tray.
 Bake for 35 minutes.

  2. Add buffalo sauce, garlic powder, and mexican cheese.
-Bake for 10 to 15 minutes.
+Bake for 3 to 5 minutes.

  3. Cut up and crumble feta cheese.
-Bake an additional 3 to 5 minutes until cheese is melted.
+Bake an additional 2 to 3 minutes until cheese is melted.